 - Committee recommends services (if eligible)

-- Recommendation is sent to Board of Education for approval
+- Recommendation is sent to the Board of Education for approval

 Parent Signs Consent for Service